"...like lying in a field at night and looking at the sky and being starstruck."

 Named Professor Emeritus, in 2018, by the University of Holy Cross, Carol has been the recipient of three Endowed Professorships.
 UHC commissioned her to create two mural size paintings and eight drawings.
 These are on permanent display.
 Carol received the Outstanding Faculty Award for 2018.
 She was also honored with the “Dedication” for the UHC’s Literary Magazine, Calliope.

-In 2013, the New Orleans Arts Council selected her work for purchase by the city to become part of their permanent collection.
-Carol has also served on the board and as Vice President of the Women's Caucus for Art - Louisiana Chapter.
-The National WCA selected her work for their Best of 2014 showing at Chicago ARC Gallery and the 2014 Calendar.
-Kathleen Deshotel of the Advocate said Scott's Art was "a standout... the art becomes even more stunning in detail beauty."
-In December 2014, her work was accepted in the 118th exhibition for the Catharine Lorillard Wolfe Art Club on Broadway in New York.
-In April 2016, she received an invitation from the Alden B. Dow Museum of Science and Art in Midland, Michigan to participate in the exhibition, Reflections and Illusions.
-Manhattan Arts International "The Healing Power of ART 2016" exhibition, curated by Renee Phillips selected her work as Second Place with a Showcase Gallery Award.
-Carolyn Edlund of Artsy Shark selected her as a featured artist.
-The New Orleans Arts Council in partnership with Resource Bank, selected her work to be featured for three months, in an exhibition at their CBD branch, and awarded her a grant.
-First Place honors, in the New Orleans Art Association’s, National 2018, she won First Place, Honorable Mention in 2019, and merited Signature Status.
+In 2013, the New Orleans Art Council selected her work for purchase by the city, to become part of their permanent collection.
+Carol has also served on the board and as Vice President of the Women’s Caucus for Art – Louisiana Chapter.
+The National WCA selected her work for their Best of 2014 showing in Chicago’s ARC Gallery and the 2014 Calendar.
+Kathleen Deshotel of the Advocate said Scott’s Art was “a standout… the art becomes even more stunning in detail and beauty.”
+In December of 2014, her work was accepted in the 118th Exhibition for the Catherine Lorillard Wolfe Art Club on Broadway in New York.
+In April 2016, she received an invitation from the Alden B. Dow Museum of Science and Art in Midland Michigan to participate in the exhibition, Reflections and Illusions.
+Manhattan Arts International, “The Healing Power of ART 2016” awarded her 2nd Place.
+Artsy Shark selected her as a featured artist.
+The New Orleans Arts Council in partnership with Resource Bank awarded her a grant and three-month exhibition.
+In the New Orleans Art Association’s, National 2018, she won First Place, Honorable Mention in 2019, and merited Signature Status.
 Carol Scott’s work has been shown in various exhibits, museums and collected throughout the country, including Chicago, New York, Los Angeles, and as far as Argentina.
 She has created a pantheon of over 600 works of art and participated in more than 300 shows.